 Fill area guides are optional and provide a way define the area for stuff like your text label.
 Fill determines how much room there is within your image to place text, or an icon, or other things.
 9-patch isn’t just for buttons, it works for background images as well.

-The above button & label example is exaggerated simply to explain the idea of fill – the label isn’t completely accurate.
-To be honest, I haven’t experienced how Android does multi-line labels, but there’s a good explanation of how to do them on Stack Overflow.
-Usually, a button label is usually a single row of text.
+The above button & label example is exaggerated simply to explain the idea of fill - the label isn't completely accurate.
+To be honest, I haven't experienced how Android does multi-line labels since a button label is usually a single row of text.

 Finally, here’s a good demonstration of how scale and fill guides can vary, such as a LinearLayout with a background image & fully rounded sides: